gmp26/grunt-panda/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+_version-0.1.8_
+* Added ability to extract metadata to yaml

 _version-0.1.7_
 * Changed test1 so it tests lodash template processing
 * Improved test4 to catch issue 2